 Vaginal Slings in Northern New Jersey

-Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who loose urine in certain stress situations like coughing, sneezing or exercising.
+Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who lose urine in certain stress situations like coughing, sneezing or exercising.
 To help correct this problem and restore bladder control, surgical procedures called urethral sling procedures can be used to create a sling around the neck of the bladder and the urethra (tube that carries urine from the bladder) to keep the bladder closed during stress situations.

 Depending on the type of sling used, and Dr. Ghomi’s direction, these procedures may be performed in a hospital or outpatient surgery center.
 Dr. Ghomi is a board-certified urogynecologist specializing in vaginal sling procedures at his urogynecology office in North Jersey.
 To learn more about how a vaginal sling can treat your bladder leakage, please call (862) 657-3150 or request an appointment through our secure online form.

 What Are The Types of Vaginal Slings?

 Urethral sling procedures involve using strips of a patient’s own body tissue or a synthetic mesh to create a sling to cradle and support the bladder and urethra.
 Types of urethral sling procedures include: